MrBaoN/Tidal-Hackathon/README.md

 *Welcome to the Tidal Hackathon GitHub repository for Team 24.*

 ## Overview
 *This repository contains all the resources, code, and data for our team's participation in the Tidal Hackathon 2023.
+We were tasked to develop a project that provide unique insights in the field of education, and integrate our findings into an application or website.

 We developed a basic application that asked the professor some quesitons, determine whether or not they are liked by their students, and what the professor could improve on.*

 **Debrief**